How to top up engine coolant

 Servicing at National

 At National Tyres and Autocare, we offer a range of servicing packages.
-We offer either a Full Service, an Interim Service or an Express Service.
+We offer either a Full Service, an Interim Service or an Oil and Filter Service.
 Regularly servicing can help identify problems with engine coolant and leaks.
 On an MOT Check if you have low engine coolant, you will still pass your MOT, however, it will be marked as an advisory.

 Related: 5 vital car checks